Home Holiday Activities Free Vancouver and Lower Mainland Events in July 2025

 • Vancouver Beaches – especially if the weather is good, Lower Mainland beaches are great places to visit.

 • Harrison Festival of the Arts – live music and artisan vendors at Harrison Hot Springs.
-Admission to the “free” concerts is the $2 cost of a festival button.
+The entertainment is free but donations are appreciated.

 • Kitsilano Showboat – free live music and entertainment happens at Kitsilano Beach on the Showboat stage.